brighamandersen/internalize/README.md

   - In all my research Jetpack Compose seems to be the future of Android UI development.
 In my experience it's more React-like and easier to use as well.
 - One single activity
   - Seems like this is the recommendation when using Jetpack Compose since activities are expensive to open and close.
 It's worked well so far.
+- JSON for persisting data and then Kotlin in-memory models.
+  - I knew I would want the Kotlin in-memory models to keep everything super fluid between interactions.
+Ideally I would have persisted data using Room as that's the industry standard and scalable solution, but this was a project that I was hoping to finish a while back and I don't think users will have enough passages to even lead to performance issues that JSON can have, so it's a fine solution for now.

 ## Testing